dbrattli/OSlash/README.md

 ```

-For more information, check out
+## Tutorial

+You might already have checked out the excellent
 [Functors, Applicatives, And Monads In Pictures](adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).

 How would that look if we translated it to Python?
-Well, here you have
+Well, here is
 [Functors, Applicatives, And Monads In Pictures](https://github.com/dbrattli/oslash/wiki/Functors,-Applicatives,-And-Monads-In-Pictures) in Python.